Robert Henry Purvis: Life in the Northern Territory

 Discouraged by the loss of his camels it appears that Purvis left Oodnadatta soon after and took out a clam, known as 'The Ace of Spades' at Hatches Creek wolfram field in the Northern Territory; he was there in October 1916 and the director of mines reported that he was 'getting fair ore'.
 While at Hatches Creek he also took out work on surrounding stations sinking bores and finding water for pastoralists.

 In 1919 he decided that he wanted to take up land for himself and applied for a pastoral lease just east of Barrow Creek, this application was granted in 1920 but he soon gave it up after a serious tetanus infection changed his plan.
 The infection was the result of Robert Stott pulling an infected tooth from him with fencing pliers meaning that Purvis had to be brought into Alice Springs (Mparntwe), strapped to a back of a horse, and then, as no doctor was available there at the time, transported to Adelaide where part of his travels were strapped to a camel.

 Purvis was recovered by 1924 and returned to the Northern Territory where he was granted another pastoral lease, Woodgreen Station and, while establishing it, he also took on work repairing wells for the Overland Telegraph Line between Burt Well and Kelly Well.
-Between 1926 and 1928 he also had the contract to sink wells of the Sandover Stockroute, now the Sandover Highway. it was during this period he earned the nickname of the “The Sandover Alligator” which was also in reference to his ability to eat large amounts including one instance where, in one meal, he ate a small goat with soup made from its head, 60 boiled eggs and most of a pie which had been prepared as a meal for 10 railway gangers.
+Between 1926 and 1928 he also had the contract to sink wells of the Sandover Stockroute, now the Sandover Highway. it was during this period he earned the nickname “The Sandover Alligator” which was also in reference to his ability to eat large amounts including one instance where, in one meal, he ate a small goat with soup made from its head, 60 boiled eggs and most of a pie which had been prepared as a meal for 10 railway gangers.
 He was not able to finish consuming the pie as the cook had placed soap in it and he lost the bet.
 He mostly ate these meals as bets.

 In the 1930s, Purvis bred horses there for the British Indian Army as well as race horses (with the brand "RTP") as well as carrying sheep and small amounts of cattle until, around 1940, changing to primarily become a cattle station.
 The property was expanded at some point, but as the government stipulated minimum livestock numbers, the land was overgrazed, and likely mismanaged, according to reports of his son.
 In 1954 the station was badly affected by drought and, again, in 1957 drought led to culling and sale of many horses.

 In the 1930s Purvis also formed the Barrow Creek Racing Club, which is now known as the Aileron Bush Club, and he acted as an officiant and judge at their events.
 Before 1940 he would also represent people in court in Alice Springs who could not afford a lawyer, using the knowledge gained in the law course he did not complete in his youth.